holistudio/robot-perception/Assignment_1/README.md

 Other packages used can be installed using pip and the requirements.txt file (type `pip install requirements.txt`)

 ### Task Folder Structure
 Code has been divided into project folders.
-So for task 'X', change directory to the corresponding folder, then run `python task_X.py`
+So for task 'X', change directory to 'taskX', then run `python taskX.py`

 ## Task 1